-At St David's C of E Primary School, we always seek to address the underlying cause of the presenting behaviour.
+At St David's CE Primary School, we always seek to address the underlying cause of the presenting behaviour.
 This means a collaboration where appropriate of family and health colleagues which supports the child's needs.

 3.3 Communication and Interaction needs